Skip to content

 In September 2015, the governing body reconstituted under ‘The School Governance (Constitution) (England) Regulations 2012’.
 The standard term of office for a governor is four years (one year for parent governors).
 The chair and vice-chair are usually elected annually at the first meeting of the academic year.

-The Chair of Governors is Mary Dooley who can be contacted via the school.
+The Chair of Governors is Ben Houghton who can be contacted via the school.

 The Vice-Chair of Governors is Nikki Brownbridge